local-ch/lhc/docs/configuration.md

 ## Endpoints

-You can configure endpoints for later use by name.
+You can configure endpoints, for later use, by giving them a name, an url and some parameters (optional).

 ```ruby
   url = 'http://datastore.lb-service/v2/feedbacks'